2014 United States House of Representatives elections in Michigan: District 13

 The 13th district is located in Wayne County and includes much of the city of Detroit.
-The incumbent is Democrat John Conyers, who has represented the district since 2013 and previously represented the 14th district from 1993 to 2013 and the 1st district from 1965 to 1993.
+The incumbent was Democrat John Conyers, who had represented the district since 2013 and previously represented the 14th district from 1993 to 2013 and the 1st district from 1965 to 1993.
 He was re-elected with 83% of the vote in 2012 and the district has a PVI of D+34.

-As of September 30, 2013, Conyers had raised $266,996.51, and has $132,515.29 cash on-hand available for a presumed re-election bid.
+As of September 30, 2013, Conyers had raised $266,996.51, and had $132,515.29 cash on-hand available for a presumed re-election bid.

 Democratic primary

 The Wayne County Clerk determined that Conyers did not supply enough valid signatures to make the primary ballot.
-Conyers could of either appealed or ran as a write-in candidate.
+Conyers could have either appealed or ran as a write-in candidate.
 While the Michigan Secretary of State confirmed the ruling, a federal judge ordered Conyers' name back on the ballot.
 Conyers defeated Horace Sheffield III for the Democratic nomination.